MarcBresson/Stock-Market-Anywhere/README.md

 This license lets you remix, adapt, and build upon this work non-commercially, as long as you credit me and license your new creations under the identical terms.

-If you want to use it commercialy, do not hesitate to contact me, I will be glab to help.
+If you want to use it commercialy, do not hesitate to contact me, I will be glad to help.

 ![license CC BY-NC-SA](images/license.png)